ziglang/gotta-go-fast/README.md

 ## Strategy

-This project uses [SourceHut](https://sourcehut.org/) builds to run performance testing.
-It is not guaranteed to have consistent hardware over the entire life of this project, yet we want to provide a graph with meaningful changes over time.

 The main script does `git pull` and then runs the suite of measurements against the latest master branch commit.
 When it is done, it repeats.
 If `git pull` yields no new commits, it waits 60 seconds and then tries again.